samservo09/healthcare-data-pipeline-dbt/README.md

 **Data Models**: Staging and transformation models to clean, aggregate, and analyze raw patient data. <br>
 **Testing**: Implemented dbt tests to ensure data quality and integrity. <br>
 **Documentation**: Comprehensive documentation of data models and transformations. <br>
-**Deployment**: Instructions for deploying and scheduling dbt runs in a production environment. <br>

 ## Why?
 The goal is to showcase how dbt can be leveraged to turn raw healthcare data into actionable insights, enhancing data-driven decision-making in healthcare settings.